keycloak/keycloak/examples/js-console/README.md

     bin/standalone.sh

-Open the Keycloak admin console, click on Add Realm, click on 'Choose a JSON file', selct example-realm.json and click Upload.
+Open the Keycloak admin console, click on Add Realm, click on 'Choose a JSON file', select example-realm.json and click Upload.

 Deploy the JS Console to Keycloak by running: